stoolball-england/stoolball-org-uk/Documentation/Statistics.md

 - in `SqlServerPlayerSummaryStatisticsDataSource` for the summary statistics on a player's individual bowling statistics.
 - in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best economy rate' tables.
 - in `BowlingFiguresCalculator` for bowling figures in a match.

+## Bowling strike rate

+Your bowling strike rate is the average number of balls you bowl to take a wicket.

+- You don't have an bowling strike rate until you've taken at least one wicket.
+- Only innings with both overs bowled and wickets taken are counted.
+- Because balls bowled is calculated from overs bowled, it assumes 8 balls per over.
+- 'Best bowling strike rate' tables only show players with a minimum number of qualifying innings, to avoid skewing the tables with outlier results from players who have hardly played.

+Bowling strike rate is calculated in three places:

+- in `SqlServerPlayerSummaryStatisticsDataSource` for the summary statistics on a player's individual bowling statistics.
+- in `SqlServerBestPlayerAverageStatisticsDataSource` for the 'best bowling strike rate' tables.
+- in `BowlingFiguresCalculator` for bowling figures in a match.